David Rendel: Political career

 Rendel fought and lost two elections in 1979 and 1983 at Fulham, before moving to Newbury in 1986, when his wife started work as a GP.

 He became a Newbury District Councillor from 1987 to 1995, and fought the Newbury seat unsuccessfully in the 1992 general election, gaining 37% of the votes.

 He won the 1993 Newbury by-election with a large majority of 22,055, receiving 65% of the votes.
 He first came to national attention for supporting the Newbury bypass, and in 1999 stood in the election for the leadership of the Liberal Democrats, but came fifth of five candidates, with Charles Kennedy being elected.

 Rendel held on to his seat in 1997 and 2001 with reduced majorities, but at the 2005 election he was defeated by the Conservative candidate, Richard Benyon.

-Rendel was a directly elected member of the Liberal Democrats’ Federal Executive committee until 2014.

 In May 2006, Rendel was selected by local party members as the Liberal Democrat candidate for the Newbury seat for the next election.
 At the general election in May 2010, he was again defeated by the sitting Conservative, Richard Benyon, whose majority grew to 21%.

-After the election of 2010, Rendel was the only member on the party's Federal Executive to vote against the proposal that the party form a coalition government with the Conservatives.
+Rendel was a directly elected member of the Liberal Democrats’ Federal Executive until 2014.
+After the election of 2010, Rendel was the only member on the Federal Executive to vote against the Conservative–Liberal Democrat coalition agreement.

+In September 2014, Rendel was selected as Liberal Democrat candidate in the 2015 general election for the seat of Somerton and Frome in Somerset; however, he lost to the Conservative candidate, David Warburton.